Gruyère cheese: Switzerland

 In 2001, Gruyère gained the Appellation d'origine contrôlée (now designated Appellation d'origine protégée) status.
 Since then, the production and the maturation have been strictly defined, and all Swiss Gruyère producers must follow these rules.

 France

 Although Gruyère is recognised as a Swiss Geographical Indication in the EU, Gruyère of French origin is also protected as a Protected Geographical Indication (PGI) in the EU.
 To avoid confusion, the EU PGI Gruyère must indicate that it comes from France and must make sure it cannot be confused with Gruyère from Switzerland.
 It, therefore, is generally sold as "French Gruyère".

+French Gruyère may be produced in an area much larger than the Swiss AOP area.
+The PGI documentation also requires that French Gruyère has holes "ranging in size from that of a pea to a cherry", a significant departure from the Swiss original.
+Peter Ungphakorn, a Swiss local and an international trade expert, comments that the French Comté cheese could be a closer match to the Swiss version.

 United States

 In 2021, a U.S. District Court ruled that the term "gruyere" had become a generic term for a certain type of cheese, and Swiss and French Gruyère producers' associations could not register it as a trademark in the United States.
 The U.S. Court of Appeals for the Fourth Circuit affirmed that decision in March 2023.

+Swiss Gruyère still has a protected certification mark in the US as "Le Gruyère Switzerland AOC", secured in 2013.

+The FDA standards of identity for a "§ 133.149 Gruyere cheese" requires "small holes or eyes".